See what’s happening at Textile & Apparel Circularity Week

 Designed to spark ideas, challenge assumptions and highlight opportunities on the horizon, this session offers a unique opportunity to discover cutting-edge innovations before they reach commercial scale and gain insight into the research and technologies that could define the circular textile & apparel value chain of tomorrow.

-Tuesday 10th November I Technology and production
+Wednesday 11th November I Technology and production

 Implementing circular technologies in production